wbthomason/packer.nvim/README.md

 particular version of a package. all supported luarocks keys are allowed except: `tree` and `local`.
 Environment variables for the luarocks command can also be specified using the `env` key which takes a table as the value as shown below.
+Luarocks binaries path can be accessed by `packer.luarocks.get_bin_path`

 ```lua
 rocks = {'lpeg', {'lua-cjson', version = '2.1.0'}}
 use_rocks {'lua-cjson', 'lua-resty-http'}